-ζ Puppis is nearby $(d = 335^{+12}{-11} \text{ pc})^1$, single, runaway early O supergiant that shows the enhanced nitrogen and deficient carbon and oxygen that is indicative of CNO cycle processed material.
+$\zeta$ Puppis is nearby $(d = 335^{+12}{-11} \text{ pc})^1$ , single, runaway early O supergiant that shows the enhanced nitrogen and deficient carbon and oxygen that is indicative of CNO cycle processed material.
 Helium is also overabundant (add refs).
-The star's rapid rotation may explain the photospheric abundance anomalies, though it has also been claimed that it had a close binary companion that exploded as a supernova, rendering ζ Pup a runaway and perhaps explaining its anomalous abundances (Vanbeveren et al. 1998).
-Detailed spectral synthesis has been carried out from the UV to the IR to determine the stellar and wind properties of ζ Pup, which we list in Table 1.
+The star's rapid rotation may explain the photospheric abundance anomalies, though they may instead have resulted from the supernova explosion that is invoked to explain its high space velocity (Vanbeveren et al. 1998).
+Detailed spectral synthesis has been carried out from the UV to the IR to determine the stellar and wind properties of $\zeta$ Pup, which we list in Table 1.
 Most of these are taken from Puls et al. (2006).
-There is a range of wind property determinations in the extensive literature on ζ Pup.
-The terminal velocity of the wind may be as low as 2200 km s^{-1} (Lamers & Leitherer 1993), and as high as 2485 km s^{-1} (Prinja et al. 1990), though we consider the determination by the Munich group (Puls et al. 2006), of 2250 km s-1, to be the most reliable.
-Mass-loss rate determinations vary as well, partly because of the uncertainty in the distance, but also because each mass-loss rate diagnostic is subject to uncertainty: density squared diagnostics like $H\alpha$ and free-free emission are affected by clumping, no matter the size scale and optical depth of the clumps.
+There is a range of wind property determinations in the extensive literature on $\zeta$ Pup.
+The terminal velocity of the wind may be as low as 2200 km s-1 (Lamers & Leithere r1993), and as high as $2485 \text{ km s}^{-1}$ (Prinja et al. 1990), though we consider the determination by the Munich group (Puls et al. 2006), of 2250 km s-1, to be the most reliable.
+Mass-loss rate determinations vary as well, partly because of the uncertainty in the distance, but also because each massloss rate diagnostic is subject to uncertainty: density squared diagnostics like $\mathrm{H}\alpha$ and free-free emission are affected by clumping, no matter the size scale or optical depth of the clumps.
 Mass-loss rates from UV absorption lines are subject to uncertain ionization corrections.
-In the last few years, clumping has started to be taken into account when deriving mass-loss rates from both density-squared diagnostics and UV absorption diagnostics.
+In the last few years there have been attempts to account for clumping when deriving mass-loss rates from both density-squared diagnostics and UV absorption diagnostics.
 We list several mass-loss rate determinations in the table, with notes about the assumptions behind each determination.
 The X-ray line profile diagnostics of mass-loss rate that we employ in this paper are not directly affected by clumping; although very large scale porosity can affect the profiles (Oskinova et al. 2006; Owocki & Cohen 2006).

-The star shows periodic variability in various UV wind lines (ref MEGA project) as well as H α (Berghoefer et al. 1996).
+The star shows periodic variability in various UV wind lines (ref MEGA project) as well as H $\alpha$ (Berghoefer et al. 1996).
 Its broad-band X-ray properties are normal for an O star, with $L{\rm x} \approx 10^{-7} L{\rm Bol}$ and a soft spectrum (Hillier et al. 1993), dominated by optically thin thermal line and free-free emission from plasma with a temperature of a few million degrees.
-The emission measure filling factor of the wind is small, roughly one part in 10^3 .
-Weak soft X-ray variability, with an amplitude of 6 percent, and a period consistent with the 18 hr H α period, was detected with ROSAT (Berghoefer et al. 1996).
+The emission measure filling factor of the wind is small, roughly one part in $10^3$ .
+Weak soft X-ray variability, with an amplitude of 6 percent, and a period consistent with the 18 hr H $\alpha$ period, was detected with ROSAT (Berghoefer et al. 1996).
 This low-level variability appears not to affect the Chandra data.